MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

         ![Screenshot of the Audit Security Group Management dialog.](../media/advanced-audit-policy-check-step-4.png)

-1. From an elevated command prompt, type `gpupdate`.
+1. From an elevated command prompt, enter `gpupdate`.

 1. After you apply the policy via GPO, the new events are visible in the Event Viewer, under **Windows Logs** -> **Security**.

-### Test audit policies from the command line

 To test your audit policies from the command line, run the following command: